 This tool is a novel approach to compare the resilience of different marshes to sea level rise.

-This factsheet describes a 2016 Integrated Assessment project that is looking at how to create a modernized land use plan for Oregon's Coos Bay Estuary that balances responsible economic development, social interests, and protection of natural resources.
+This project overview describes a 2016 Integrated Assessment project that is looking at how to create a modernized land use plan for Oregon's Coos Bay Estuary that balances responsible economic development, social interests, and protection of natural resources.

-This factsheet describes a 2016 Collaborative Research project where researchers are working to fill information gaps that are critical to addressing management needs for Oregon's Coos Bay Estuary.
+This project overview describes a 2016 Collaborative Research project where researchers are working to fill information gaps that are critical to addressing management needs for Oregon's Coos Bay Estuary.